EyeAyee/AI-Projects/README.md

 # Optimization of artificial intelligence models utilizing dimensionality techniques.
 ============================================================

 This project aims to explore dimensionality reduction techniques.
 The zip file will contain a variety of .ipynb files and .csv files.
-The .ipynb files will be labeled by their process, while the .csv files will be labelled by the transformation made.
+The .ipynb files will be labelled by their process, while the .csv files will be labelled by the transformation made.
 ============================================================
 # Required Python Libraries
 ============================================================